-Net Sales Percent Change For the Three Months Ended March 31, 2020 Adjusted Operating Profit Percent Change For the Three Months Ended March 31, 2020
+Net Sales Percent Change for Three Months Ended March 31, 2021 Adjusted Operating Profit Percent Change for Three Months Ended March 31, 2021

-Volume 8 Volume 18
+Volume (10) Volume (21)

 Net Price 1 Net Price 6

-Mix/Other 1 Input Costs 14
+Mix/Other 1 Input Costs (14)

-Currency (2) Cost Savings ^(c) 16
+Acquisition ^(e) 2 Cost Savings ^(c) 11

-Total ^(a) 8 Currency Translation (2)
+Currency Currency Translation 1

-Other ^(d) (28)
+Total ^(a) (5) Other ^(d) (2)

-Organic ^(b) 11 Total 24
+Organic ^(b) (8) Total (19)

-- (a) Total may not equal the sum of volume, net price, mix/other and currency due to rounding. - (b) Combined impact of changes in volume, net price and mix/other. - (c) Combined benefits of the FORCE (Focused On Reducing Costs Everywhere) program and 2018 Global Restructuring Program. - (d) Includes impact of changes in product mix, marketing, research and general expenses, foreign currency transaction effects and other manufacturing costs.
+- (a) Total may not equal the sum of volume, net price, mix/other, acquisition and currency due to rounding. - (b) Combined impact of changes in volume, net price and mix/other. - (c) Combined benefits of the FORCE (Focused On Reducing Costs Everywhere) program and 2018 Global Restructuring Program. - (d) Includes impact of changes in product mix, marketing, research and general expenses, foreign currency transaction effects and other manufacturing costs. - (e) Acquisition of Softex Indonesia.

-Net sales of \$5.0 billion increased 8 percent compared to the year-ago period.
-Changes in foreign currency exchange rates reduced sales by 2 percent and business exits in conjunction with the 2018 Global Restructuring Program reduced sales slightly.
-Organic sales increased 11 percent.
-Volumes increased more than 8 percent, driven by increased shipments to support consumer stock up related to the global outbreak of COVID-19.
+Net sales in the first quarter of \$4.7 billion decreased 5 percent compared to the year ago period.
+The Softex Indonesia acquisition increased sales by 2 percent and changes in foreign currency exchange rates increased sales slightly.
+Volumes declined 10 percent compared to an increase of more than 8 percent in the year-ago period, while changes in net selling prices and product mix each increased sales by 1 percent.

+The volume comparison reflects increased shipments in the year-ago period to support consumer stock up related to the outbreak of COVID-19.
 The stock up impacted all business segments, in particular consumer tissue, and all major geographies.
+In addition, volumes in North American consumer products in 2021 were negatively impacted by supply chain disruptions related to severe weather conditions that occurred in February in the southern part of the United States.
+The disruptions included the temporary shutdown of several of our manufacturing facilities and reduced availability of raw materials from suppliers, mostly impacting our personal care segment.

-Changes in net selling prices and product mix each improved sales by 1 percent.
-In North America, organic sales increased 11 percent in consumer products and 6 percent in K-C Professional.
-Outside North America, organic sales rose 9 percent in D&E markets and 15 percent in developed markets.
+In North America, organic sales decreased 10 percent in consumer products and 8 percent in K-C Professional.
+Outside North America, organic sales were down 1 percent in D&E markets and 14 percent in developed markets.

-Operating profit in the first quarter was \$904 in 2020 and \$655 in 2019.
+Operating profit in the first quarter was \$770 in 2021 and \$904 in 2020.
 Results in both periods include charges related to the 2018 Global Restructuring Program.
-First quarter adjusted operating profit was \$997 in 2020 and \$807 in 2019.
-Results benefited from organic sales growth, \$100 of cost savings from our FORCE program and \$25 of cost savings from the 2018 Global Restructuring Program.
-Input costs decreased \$115, driven by pulp, while other manufacturing costs rose year-on-year.
-Advertising spending increased and selling, general and administrative costs were also higher compared to the prior year.
-Foreign currency translation effects reduced operating profit by \$15 and transaction effects also negatively impacted the comparison.
+First quarter adjusted operating profit was \$804 in 2021 and \$997 in 2020.
+Results were impacted by lower sales volumes and \$135 of higher input costs, driven by pulp, other materials and distribution costs.
+Other manufacturing costs were higher, including costs related to COVID-19 and inefficiencies from lower production volumes, and foreign currency transaction effects also negatively impacted the comparison.
+Results benefited from higher net selling prices, \$65 of cost savings from our FORCE program and \$40 of cost savings from the 2018 Global Restructuring Program.
+Marketing, research and general expenses were lower year-on-year, driven by administrative costs.

-The first quarter effective tax rate was 23.6 percent in 2020 and 24.6 percent in 2019.
-The first quarter adjusted effective tax rate was 23.2 percent in 2020 and 23.7 percent in 2019.
+The first quarter effective tax rate was 20.9 percent in 2021 and 23.6 percent in 2020.
+The first quarter adjusted effective tax rate was 20.9 percent in 2021 and 23.2 percent in 2020.
+The rate in 2021 benefited from certain planning initiatives.

-Our share of net income of equity companies in the first quarter was \$38 in 2020 and \$27 in 2019.
-The improvement was driven by volume growth and lower input costs.
+Our share of net income of equity companies in the first quarter was \$39 in 2021 and \$38 in 2020.

-Diluted net income per share for the first quarter of 2020 was \$1.92 in 2020 and \$1.31 in 2019.
-First quarter adjusted earnings per share were \$2.13 in 2020, an increase of 28 percent compared to \$1.66 in 2019.
+Diluted net income per share for the first quarter of 2021 was \$1.72 and \$1.92 in 2020.
+First quarter adjusted earnings per share were \$1.80 in 2021, a decrease of 15 percent compared to \$2.13 in 2020.